Glenview Jewel Employee With Special Needs Fired For Yelling At Customer He Says Called Him Derogatory Terms, Bullied Him For Months

 “He’s a big Bears fan, so we always talk bears football.
 Always very pleasant, helpful young man,” one customer said.

-So when frequent shopper heard Alayli had been fired, they were shocked.
+So when frequent shoppers heard Alayli had been fired, they were shocked.

 Alayli says a customer bullied him for months, calling him the “R” word and other derogatory terms.
 One mid-August incident resulted in a call to Glenview police.
 The customer left before officers arrived.